-Music photography is an art unto itself.
-As with landscape photography, there are different approaches that a photographer can take to document what it is that they see.
+Music photography is an art.
+There are different approaches that a photographer can take to document what it is that they see.

-Whatever the reasons that we may love these genres of photography, the real art is in capturing the essence of the moment and the heart of the soul that evokes an emotional response from deep within.
+Whatever the reasons that we may love these genres of photography, the art lays in capturing the essence of the moment and the heart of the soul that evokes an emotional response from deep within.